Google ADK

 ### See your agent traces in the Agents view

-* Each turn rendered as an `invoke_agent` span with nested model calls and tool calls.
+* Each turn rendered as an `invoke_agent` span with nested `chat` and `execute_tool` children.

-* The full input, model, output, token usage, and Wikipedia results at each step.
+* The full input, model, output, token usage, and tool results at each step.

-For details on viewing Agents data in Weave, see [View agent activity](/weave/guides/tracking/view-agent-activity).
+For details about viewing Agents data in Weave, see [View agent activity](/weave/guides/tracking/view-agent-activity).